balajimara/rust-bitcoin/CONTRIBUTING.md

   commits, or, more preferably, as separate commits, so that it's easy to reorder them during review and check that the new tests fail without the new code);
-* contain all inline docs for newly introduced API and pass doc tests including running `just lint` without any errors or warnings;
+* contain all inline docs for newly introduced API and pass doc tests;
 * be based on the recent `master` tip from the original repository at
   <https://github.com/rust-bitcoin/rust-bitcoin>.